 Articles & Resources

 HST combines two separate components: the already existing 5% federal GST, and Ontario’s 8% Retail Sales Tax (RST).
-There is a new housing rebate available for each component, and each has its own rebate formula.
+A new housing rebate is available for each component, and each has its own formula.

 The first rebate is the federal GST New Housing Rebate.
 On the first $350,000 of the purchase price, the GST rebate is 36% of the 5% GST payable.
 The rebate rate of 36% declines to zero between $350,000 and $450,000.
 Using a straight-line formula, the rebate is eliminated entirely when the price reaches $450,000.
 There is no GST rebate at all if the pre-tax price exceeds $450,000.